 As long as the so-called Safari redirect virus is running on your Mac, you may witness an increased number of annoying ads.
 They are likely to be showing up on every website you visit.

 Furthermore, be aware that the undesired program could be using some tracking technologies to spy on your online behavior.
 If you want to learn how to stop Safari from redirecting on Mac, you should keep up with the so-called Safari redirect virus’s removal guide.
 We recommend reading the following article thoroughly.

 Safari Redirect Virus – How Did I Get It

 Of course, there are other scenarios where users interact with suspicious pages (torrenting and online streaming websites, adult pages, free online games, etc.).
-On these pages, users may click on suspicious links, banners and offers, and as a result they end up with a potentially unwanted program and annoying browser redirects.
+On these pages, users may click on suspicious links, banners, and offers,.
+The result may be an unnoticed download and install of a potentially unwanted program.
+And then the annoying browser redirects originate.

 N.B.
-Once started on your Mac, such a program could access the settings of all installed browsers in order to apply some significant changes.
+Once started on your Mac, such a program could access all installed browsers’ settings to apply significant changes.
 One of these changes often affects the default search engine in your preferred web browser.
-If your default search engine is altered without your consent, this is a definite sign that a suspicious piece of software has sneaked in your system.
+If your default search engine is altered without your consent, then don’t waste time but go check your macOS security.
+This problem is a definite sign that a suspicious piece of software has sneaked into your system.

-Long story short, Wajam has been injecting ads into browser traffic, using techniques that malware operators use, such as man-in-the-browser (browser process injection) attacks seen in Zeus banking Trojan operations.
-Other examples include anti-analysis and evasion techniques, security policy downgrading and data leakage.
-In other words, you shouldn’t underestimate the presence of a PUP on your system, as it could lead to a number of malicious outcomes.
+Long story short, Wajam has been injecting ads into browser traffic.
+The malware uses techniques like man-in-the-browser (browser process injection).
+Such attacks have been seen in Zeus banking Trojan operations.
+Other examples include anti-analysis and evasion techniques, security policy downgrading, and data leakage.
+In other words, you shouldn’t underestimate the presence of a PUP on your system.
+It could lead to several adverse outcomes.

 - Visited URLs and websites